webis-de/ecir25-corpus-subsampling/README.md

-rsync -avh --ignore-times data/unprocessed/ kibi9872@ssh.webis.de:/mnt/ceph/storage/data-tmp/current/kibi9872/conf25-corpus-subsampling/data/unprocessed/

-rsync -avh --ignore-times data/processed/ kibi9872@ssh.webis.de:/mnt/ceph/storage/data-tmp/current/kibi9872/conf25-corpus-subsampling/data/processed/

 # ECIR25 (Under Review): Corpus-Subsampling for Green and Robust Retrieval Evaluation

+This repository contains the code for corpus subsampling of to conduct retrieval experiments on huge web corpora like the ClueWebs at a reduced cost.

 ## Development

+We use a dev container that ships all the dependencies.
-A dev container is prepared, if you have docker installed, just open this repo in VS Code which starts the environment in a docker container with requirements already installed.
+If you have docker installed, just open this repo in VS Code which starts the environment in a docker container with requirements already installed.

 Run tests via: